 1. William Walton: Symphony No. 1 in B-flat minor

 For my opening slot, Walton’s First Symphony takes the crown (a rather appropriate metaphor for a British composer).
 This work is truly marvelous and sadly underplayed here in the States.
 It brims with both vivacity and heart-on-sleeve passion and features one of the quirkiest endings after Sibelius’s Fifth Symphony.
 Plus, this work has a special familial connection.
-While on the bus for a choir & orchestra tour back in 1985, my dad first laid eyes on my mom while listening to the Symphony’s gorgeous third movement on his Walkman.
+While on the bus for a choir & orchestra tour in the 1980s, my dad first laid eyes on my mom while listening to the Symphony’s gorgeous third movement on his Walkman.
 They’ve been happily married ever since.
 Awwww…

 Honorable Mentions: Shostakovich, Mahler, Brahms, Corigliano, Mendelssohn, Price, Mathias, Still